Chlamydia symptoms in women

 What is chlamydia?

-You may not always get symptoms if you have chlamydia.
-Around 70% of women and 50% of men that get chlamydia do not have any symptoms.
-This is why it’s important to get tested for any STIs after you’ve had unprotected sex.
-Chlamydia can be spread through vaginal sex, oral sex or anal sex.
+You may not always experience symptoms if you have chlamydia.
+Around 70% of women and 50% of men infected with chlamydia do not show any symptoms.
+This is why it’s important to take an STI test after you’ve had unprotected sex with a new partner.

-If left untreated, chlamydia can lead to complications in women.
-The infection can spread to your cervix, urethra or fallopian tubes and cause damage in these areas.
-This can lead to pelvic inflammatory disease (PID).
-Other complications include being at risk of ectopic pregnancies or infertility.
+If left untreated, chlamydia can lead to long-term complications including damage to the cervix, urethra, and fallopian tubes.
+This can lead to pelvic inflammatory disease (PID), increased risk of ectopic pregnancies, and fertility issues.

 Symptoms of chlamydia in women